nosco/hx/README.md

 within ClojureScript.
 It is your bridge to the wide world of React.js in idiomatic CLJS.

-The library is split into (currently) two sections, which you can feel free to mix as your project sees fit:
+The library is split into (currently) three sections, which you can feel free to mix as your project sees fit:

 1. A hiccup interpreter.
 Takes in `[:div {:style {:color "red"}} [:span "foo"]]` and